How Leading Brands are Combating Freight Theft

 PreCheck requires carriers to submit driver information in advance of arrival.
 Shipping clerks can then digitally verify driver credentials against Federal Motor Carrier Safety Administration (FMCSA) authority records and Vector’s network intelligence, ensuring the carrier has the proper authority and that the specific driver hasn’t had any incidents at the customer’s other facilities.
 Vector informs the driver that they have been approved before they arrive at the facility.

 The results were dramatic: with Vector PreCheck, the CPG company’s theft incidents have dropped from 30 to zero.
-For this industry leader, Vector serves as a cost saver on two fronts, both as a platform for modernizing workflows across facilities as well as a prevention tool for financial loss.
+For this industry leader, Vector serves as a cost-saver on two fronts: as a platform for modernizing workflows across facilities, and as a preventive tool for financial loss.

 Leading retailer stopped fraud at the source